 In each iteration, we use the \emph{naive colouring procedure} to find the desired colouring.
 This method consists of two steps: \begin{enumerate}[\upshape (I)] \item we randomly assign to each edge a small (possibly empty) set of permissible colours from its list independently from other edges, and \item we resolve conflicts between these assignments by uncolouring some of the edges. \end{enumerate}

 A concentration analysis shows that with positive probability the resulting $(L, \sigma)$-colouring has the desired properties.
+The following lemma formalizes these ideas and is proved in Section~\ref{sec:nibble}.
 A \emph{partial} $(L,\sigma)$-colouring of $G$ is an $(L,\sigma)$-colouring of a subgraph of $G$ from the same lists.
-The following lemma formalizes these ideas and is proved in Section~\ref{sec:nibble}.